-Never fire a double-trigger shotgun by using the two fingers because you may inadvertently pull both triggers at the same time resulting in a near simultaneous firing of both barrels.
+Never fire a double-trigger rifle by using two fingers because you may inadvertently pull both triggers at the same time resulting in a near simultaneous firing of both barrels.
 Use your index finger to pull one of the triggers to fire the first shot.
 After that shot is fired, release the trigger and move your index finger to the other trigger to fire the second shot.